 As I wandered the garden I came across the Black Garden.
 I couldn’t believe my eyes.
 What a special garden!
 As soon as I saw the black Colacasia, I knew I would like this garden.
 The large ebony leaves of Colacasia give this garden a tropical feel.
 Colacasia is only hardy in zones 8-10 so it would definitely need protection here.
 I would most likely treat this plant as an annual.
 Let’s take a look at the plants that were used in the Black Garden at VanDusen.

-One of the plants was bat flower but I am not sure if that’s the rose-coloured flower in back.
+One of the plants was bat flower but it wasn’t in bloom at the time.
 I love that this garden labels its plants.
 I can take the names down and try to recreate my own black garden at home.
 I know, it’s a dream, when would I have the time?

 Black Mondo grass was used throughout the garden and as edging along the pathway.
 I love this hardy perennial.
 Once established it does spread but it’s always welcome in my garden.
 It’s easy to divide in the spring to use in containers or other areas of the garden.
 I grows to about six inches high in my garden but at VanDusen it was a bit taller.

 Sweet potato vine or Ipomoea batatas ‘Marguerite’ added that punch of chartreuse next to its sister in a dark, deep purple.
 These vines are annuals and will not overwinter in our climate.
 They are lovely in this garden used just behind the border of Mondo grass.